Should You Invest in 2x4 – or 2x6 – Wall Studs for Your Dream Home?

 When building a new home with a 2x6 frame you are increasing the area between the interior and exterior walls where you could place more insulation for added energy efficiency; however, this is something you’ll need to talk to you contractor about.
 Just because you’re building with 2x6 frames doesn’t mean you’ll automatically benefit from that added insulation because builders may still stick to the minimum insulation requirements as laid out by the building code.

-This illustration demonstrates that you have the potential for 69% more uninterupted insulation in a wall cavity if you use 2x6 studs on 24-in. centers instead of 2x4 studs on 16-in. centers.
+You have the potential for 69% more uninterupted insulation in a wall cavity if you use 2x6 studs on 24-in. centers instead of 2x4 studs on 16-in. centers.
 Although many builders prefer to maintain 16-in. centers even when using larger 2x6 members (and running up material costs a bit), many building codes allow 24-in. centers with 2x6s.

 2. Often the Construction Just Looks Better